 About Danny McCrum

-In 2004 Danny co-founded a covers band that would eventually become The Buskers.
-The Buskers are still very active and perform all over New Zealand.
-In 2005 Danny set up his business Paper Plane Productions Ltd, a management company through which Danny operates his various musical projects.
-At this time Danny made the transition to full time musician.
-In 2006 Danny started releasing music under his own name and to date he has released three albums; Awake & Restless (2007, Elite Music), Say What You Mean (2009, Liberation/Universal) and Letters to the Future.
-(2012, Paper Plane).
+In 2005 Danny set up his business Paper Plane Productions Ltd and made the transition to full time musician.
+To date Danny has released three albums; Awake & Restless (2007, Elite Music), Say What You Mean (2009, Liberation/Universal) and Letters to the Future (2012, Paper Plane).
 A new album is expected in 2019.

 Danny McCrum can best be described as a chameleon musician.
 His entrepreneurial approach to his music career has set him apart and his diverse experience has seen him consistently push boundaries and set examples in innovation.
 He is a seasoned performer, a genuine musician and as he puts it... "a lifelong student of music”.